chen770701780/ice/README.md

 # Ice
-> this is a implement by lex & yacc & llvm in this branch.
+> this is a implementation by lex & yacc & llvm in this branch.

 A funny language named Ice ( and only supports integer operations now ).